harrand/Red-Nightmare/README.md

-# Asteroids (Topaz)
+# Red Nightmare
 ## About

-Asteroids (Topaz) is a modern reimplementation of the Atari Asteroids arcade game.
-This third-party implementation of Asteroids runs on PC, Mac and Linux using the Topaz engine.

 I have created this reimplementation twice.
-There is a Unity implementation aswell as this Topaz implementation.
-The Unity version can be found [here](https://github.com/Harrand/Asteroids).
+There is a university coursework edition aswell as the Topaz implementation.
+The coursework edition uses an unlicensed library, but the game itself can be found [here](https://github.com/Harrand/Red-Nightmare-Coursework-Edition).

+### Story

+Red Nightmare is a unique 2D game.
+You play as a powerful wizard stranded in a monster-infested forest.
+You are not being preyed upon by these monsters however; it is they who are preyed upon by ***you***.
+Luckily, you are a powerful wizard, armed with telekinesis and a magic fireball companion.

+You can use your telekinetic magic to drag the monsters into harms way.
+Anything that gets too close to your fireball will be incinerated, including yourself.
+You can also command your fireball to move to a target location; either to protect yourself from invading monsters or to move into groups of monsters to demolish them.

+Beware, however; a presence lingers in the forest, causing it to decay and die.
+It is a powerful presence indeed, but not your own.
+Can you survive the nightmare?

 ### Built With